So What is the "IRA Tax Trap?"

 They say it’s not what you earn, it’s what you keep.
 I agree with this wholeheartedly as it relates to not spending more than you make.
 However, in my line of work, being sensitive to the TAX efficiency of a retirement plan is critical.
 If I can save my clients $10,000 or even $20,000/year in taxes during retirement, that’s huge!
 It’s rewarding watching them spend it on bucket list lifestyle events such as travel or gifting.
-When working with new clients, I’m often informed about the same scenario, which is previous advisors who did not address tax concerns they should have years, if not decades ago.
+Unfortunately, many of near retirees have accumulated the bulk of their savings in Traditional IRAs or 401ks.
+As a result of this, they run into what I call the “Tax Trap” of Traditional IRAs.

 So what is the “Tax Trap?”